Welcome

-With over 6000 repairs and over 25 builds of experience, I can fix, modify, setup, tune up or build your treasured instrument.
-You can read my resume in the About section of this website.
+With over 10 000 repairs and over 25 builds of experience, I can fix, modify, setup, tune up or build your treasured instrument.
+You can read my resume in the About section of this website, or read what others have to say on the testimonials page.
+We also have a very active facebook page.
 In the world of guitars and basses, its the smallest adjustments that make the hugest difference.
 And when it comes to years of use, I can make your treasured guitar new again.
 With a healthy blend of art and science, I can give your musical instrument a life you might have never discovered.

 FOLLOW THE FACEBOOK PAGE TO SEE WHAT'S GOING ON IN THE SHOP!
 YOU WILL FIND HUNDREDS OF PHOTOS AND DESCRIPTIONS OF PAST AND CURRENT WORK.